 Unfortunately, there are no pockets, just access slits, and one reviewer commented that the trousers gape when you’re sitting, which could let water in.
 But the adjustable elasticated waist and ankle fastening are good for comfort, which almost makes up for it.

 Note: We may earn a commission when you buy through links on our site, at no extra cost to you.
 This doesn’t affect our editorial independence.

 Regatta Women’s Highton Waterproof Overtrousers

 There are two zipped pockets and they are available in two colours: navy and black.
-The buyer feedback is generally positive, though several reviewers have mentioned they found the trousers slightly long in the leg – however, Regatta do offer three leg lengths.
+The buyer feedback is generally positive, though several reviewers have mentioned they found the trousers slightly long in the leg – however, Regatta does offer three leg lengths.

 The material is 100% polyester stretch fabric.
 For only £2 difference in price, these seem to be a more durable option than the Highlander ones.

 • Size: XS to XXL

 • Fastenings: Zip